Reasons To Strive For Financial Independence And What It Feels Like

 Hard work is awesome because the benefits last long after the hard work is done.
 Don't be afraid or feel ashamed of obsessively pursuing financial freedom while you are younger.
 The people who are trying to put you down are too lazy to try themselves.

-More than eight years after leaving work behind, the value I place on financial independence has only increased.
-This realization has motivated me to keep on sharing why it's important to get your financial life together.
+More than fourteen years after leaving work behind, the value I place on financial independence has only increased.
+This realization has motivated me to keep on writing and recording why it's important to get your financial life together.

 I've been called lucky many times and I don't mind because I am.
 Whatever wealth we have is mostly due to luck.
 To not recognize our luck would be disingenuous.